IBM/CodeEngine/thumbnail/README.md

 [IBM Cloud Shell](https://cloud.ibm.com/shell) app in your browser, or you can install the necessary CLI tools on your own machine.

-If you [Cloud Shell](https://cloud.ibm.com/shell) then make sure you
+If you use [Cloud Shell](https://cloud.ibm.com/shell) then make sure you
 run:
 ```
 $ ibmcloud plugin update --all --force
 ```
-to ensure you have the latest versions.
+to ensure you have the latest versions of the CLI plugins.

 If you use your own machine you'll need to install the following: following are installed: